emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

   (f : hom A x y)
   (g : hom A y z)
   : Δ¹×Δ¹ → A
-  := unfolding-square A (comp-witness-Segal A is-segal-A x y z f g)
+  := unfolding-square A (witness-comp-Segal A is-segal-A x y z f g)
 ```

 The `Segal-comp-witness-square` as an arrow in the arrow type: